wgeorge0130/MooSic/README.md

 # MooSic (Music App)
 ### By: George Wang
-Music application is a C++ database of playlist and song ADTs which allows user-based commands to initiate storage-management algorithms.
+Music application is a library of playlist and song ADTs which allows user-based commands to initiate storage-management algorithms written in C++.

 ## Installation